41M3/YEP_project3_2019/README.md

 plug your smartphone on your PC

-Open the folder Delivery and execute this command in your shell:
+Open the folder and execute this command in your shell:

 flutter run